scribe-public/sample-policies/docs/v2/initiatives/bp1.md

 | scribe-cve | [Verify No Critical or High Vulnerabilities](../rules/api/scribe-api-cve.md) | Verify via Scribe API that there no critical or high severity vulnerabilities in the target artifact (container image, folder, etc.). |

 ## [CT-12] Validate artifact signatures and digests

-**Description**: Validate artifact signatures and digests
+Validate artifact signatures and digests

+## Mitigation
-**Mitigation**: Ensure that artifacts are properly signed and their digests validated, confirming authenticity and preventing tampering.
+Ensure that artifacts are properly signed and their digests validated, confirming authenticity and preventing tampering.

-**Full Description**:
+## **Full Description**

 Validating the signature and digest of an artifact ensures that it has not been altered between testing and deployment.